stutinainwal14/eventsphere/README.md

 - A User can have many SavedEvents — foreign key: SavedEvents.user_id → Users.user_id.

 **Notes**
 - user_logs.username is stored as plain text (not FK) for log safety and Kafka compatibility.
+Although Kafka integration was removed in the final version, this design has been retained to keep the logging system Kafka-ready for future enhancements.
 - BlacklistedTokens is standalone and not linked via FK for performance and security decoupling.

 <img width="1118" alt="image" src="https://github.com/user-attachments/assets/8fdd1666-6770-4c3f-8be9-cdb1b08a1931" />